Quemchi

 Quemchi is a Chilean town and commune in Los Lagos Region, in Chiloé Province, on the eastern shore of Chiloé Island.
-It acquired certain celebrity because the famous Chilean writer Francisco Coloane was born near the town.
+It acquired reputation because the famous Chilean writer Francisco Coloane was born near the town.

 The town is served by Quemchi Airport.

 History

 At the end of 1860, Quemchi was set in native forest and the inhabitants lived mainly on shellfish.
 The population was a mixture of Chileans and Europeans.
 In 1870 the first barkentine to anchor in the bay brought the English businessman Edwin H. Langdon.
 Impressed by the beauty of the area and its potential commercial possibilities, he settled on a big block of land purchased from Juan Pablo Tocol.
 Here he built a house and later the first sawmill in Choen, as well as a store to supply his workers and villagers with provisions.
 He introduced exotic timbers from North America, Europe and Australia.
 Thus emerged a port visited by ships of many different nations.

 As this harbour was not very secure, it was moved to the more protected waters of Quemchi.
 This became quite an important place, where many people established themselves, amongst them Vicente Lobos Toledo from Valparaíso.

 Compañía Explotadora de Maderas Valparaíso was formed in Quemchi in 1885, and later became the "Sociedad Nacional de Bosques y Maderas", with affiliated companies in Quemchi, Calbuco and Maullín, and with an agent in Ancud.

 In 1881 Luis Martiniano was appointed Governor of Chiloé.
 He signed the declaration recognising Quemchi and its environs as an administrative area of the republic.